Healthy Homes Assessment Trentham

 What We Do

-As building inspectors, we are experts in all aspects involved in specialist house inspections.
-We are here to ensure you make the best decision when buying your next home.
+As building inspectors we take on all components associated with professional home inspects.
+We are there to make sure you make the right decision when buying your next home.

-We consider your investment to be a serious one We conduct comprehensive examinations to ensure you don’t encounter any unpleasant or costly unpleasant surprises, so you are able to relax and focus on the enjoyable aspects of owning or purchasing your own house.
+We take your investment seriously We conduct detailed checks to ensure you don’t receive any expensive or unwelcome surprise costs, meaning you can relax and focus on the enjoyable aspects of owning or purchasing your own home.

-We specialise in a range of solutions to ensure that you are fully informed about the condition of any property you could be looking to purchase or sell along with other solutions.
+We offer a wide range of solutions to make sure that you are completely informed about the condition of any property you might be considering buying or selling along with other services.

-We don’t just work with you , but we also work with some big clients like the local authorities, banks, and insurance companies.
-Evidently , they enjoy their peace of mind provided, because of the information contained in our building inspection reports.
+Not only do we work with you , but we also work with some big clients like the local authorities, banks, and insurance firms.
+They clearly appreciate our peace of mind provided, thanks to the information included in our reports on building inspections.

-With our systemised approach to inspecting your property and the latest in technology for software which includes digital photos in the document, you can actually see any issues discovered.
-Because of our comprehensive reporting it’s no wonder we get so many clients recommending our service to family and friends.
+Our systematic approach to your inspection of your home and the most up-to-date software technology with digital photos embedded into your Report, you can actually see any issues that could be found.
+Thanks to our detailed reporting it’s easy to understand why we get so many clients recommending our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports